 The minimum margins shall be 20 dB for safety critical circuits, and 6 dB for mission critical circuits.

-Inter-system EMC and EMC with environment
+Inter-element EMC and EMC with environment

 Overview

 The objectives of the following requirements are to ensure that the space system operates without performance degradation in the electromagnetic environment due to external sources (natural sources and man-made sources, intentional or not).